ianlienfa/program-analysis-homework-1/README.md

    https://github.com/CMU-program-analysis/mypy-hw1.
 We created the CodeQL databases for these projects and included them as zip archives in this repository.
    **You must import these two databases before writing/testing your queries**.
 5. In the QL Tab, set *s2-hw1* as the default database to answer the questions for the Java analysis and *mypy-hw1* for the Python analysis.
+6. You may need to download Java and Python CodeQL dependencies.
+In the Command Palette, type "Code QL: Install Pack Dependencies", and select `queries-java` and `queries-python`.

 ---